nuxt/components/README.md

 }
 ```

-Each item can be either `string` or `object`.
-String is shortcut to `{ path }` and don't worry about ordering or overlapping directories!
-Components module will take care of it! (each component will be only matched once by most precise path)
+Each item can be either string or object.
+String is shortcut to `{ path }`.

+**Note:** Don't worry about ordering or overlapping directories!
+Components module will take care of it.
+Each component will be only matched once with longest path.

-### Object properties
+### Directory Properties

 #### path